Before And After: Dramatic Satellite Photos Show Texas Towns Underwater

 Loading...

+Angleton is a town of just under 20,000 people, roughly 45 miles south of Houston.
+A stretch along the Bastrop Bayou was completely underwater on Wednesday.
+The outlines of tidy green fields disappear under dark waters.

-Holiday Lakes, Texas
+Holiday Lakes

 Seven miles northwest of Angleton, authorities in Holiday Lakes knew the town was likely to flood.
-An undated post on the town's website warned residents, "If you flooded last year and did not elevate you will likely flood again this year," and that the mayor had ordered a mandatory evacuation.
+An undated post on the town's website warned residents that "If you flooded last year and did not elevate, you will likely flood again this year," and that the mayor had ordered a mandatory evacuation.
 "Also, please keep in mind help may not be available if you need it."

 By Wednesday, the town appeared completely overtaken by its namesake lakes and Oyster Creek.